"Where you from?"

 The common factor in these killings, as with so many others: The alleged killers came to the country illegally.
 Federal officials estimate that 40,000 of the 170,000 inmates held in Los Angeles County jails each year are illegal immigrants.
 And in the cases of Espinoza and Ramos, the police had previously arrested each and -- for reasons that remain unclear -- the authorities either never referred the arrested alien to Immigration and Customs Enforcement for deportation or ICE failed to institute deportation proceedings.

 Before Shaw's murder, Espinoza had been arrested by Culver City police and served time in a Los Angeles County jail for assault with a deadly weapon.
-Jamiel Shaw was killed the day after Espinoza's release from jail.
+Jamiel Shaw was killed

 Five years ago, 17-year-old Ramos was convicted and sent to a juvenile shelter for severely beating a suspected rival gang member.
 After serving a few months, Ramos was released to his mother for probation.
 Four days after that, he attempted to mug a pregnant woman.
 Ramos was convicted of attempted robbery and sent to a juvenile camp.